parketh/Open-Source-Finance-Coinbase-Valuation/README.md

 As a visual guide, cells that contain hard-coded inputs have been shaded in light grey.
 The key model outputs have been shaded in light orange.

 The model is freely available for download and (non-commercial) use.
-All rights and intellectual property belong to Open Source Finance.
+All rights and intellectual property, however, belong to Open Source Finance.

 Copyright © 2021 Open Source Finance.